Skip to main content

 Zwei Bauarbeiter in Schutzhelmen stehen an einem Auto.
 Einer zeigt auf einen Laptop, während der andere Pläne auf einem Tisch ausbreitet.
 Im Hintergrund sind Strommasten sichtbar.

-dena’s Distribution Grid Study II
+Project: dena’s Distribution Grid Study II

 Goal: The Distribution Grid Study II by dena examines the question of how it is possible to achieve the transformation of distribution grids towards climate neutrality.